 2026 Awards

 The $65,000 Jann Medlicott Acorn Prize for Fiction will be judged by novelist, short story writer and reviewer Craig Cliff (convenor); novelist, poet and Arts Foundation Te Tumi Toi Laureate Alison Wong; and bookseller, writer and reviewer Melissa Oliver (Ngāti Porou).
+They are joined in deciding the ultimate winner from their shortlist of four by international judge, Canadian Leslie Hurtig, artistic director of the Vancouver Writers Fest and a respected literary juror.

 The Mary and Peter Biggs Award for Poetry will be judged by poet, musician and multi-disciplinary artist Daren Kamali (convenor); poet, writer, performer and editor Jordan Hamel; and writer, musician and translator Claudia Jardine.